 - Complete your application and submit online.

-- Medical & Dental applicants: Provide ID numbers to Health Professions Advising (both your Letter ID and AMCAS/AACOMAS numbers for medical school applicants).
+- Medical & Dental applicants: Provide Applicant ID Numbers to Health Professions Advising for your respective centralized application service (AMCAS, AADSAS, ACCOMAS and/or TMDSAS).

 July - August

-- The HPA Office composes and sends committee letters to application services for medical and dental applicants (AMCAS/AACOMAS/AADSAS) along with individual recommendation letters.
+- The HPA Office composes and sends committee letters to application services for medical and dental applicants (AMCAS, AADSAS, ACCOMAS and/or TMDSAS) along with individual recommendation letters.

-For applicants with a Committee Letter (medical & dental applicants):
+For applicants with a Committee Letter (medical & dental applicants only):

 We recommend 5-6 recommendation letters from faculty (both science and non-science) and other writers representing other facets of your experience (coaches, employers/supervisors, clinicians and volunteer coordinators).